yoshall/Awesome-Trajectory-Computing/README.md

 ***We strongly encourage authors of relevant works to make a pull request and add their paper's information [[here](https://github.com/yoshall/Awesome-Trajectory-Computing/pulls)].***

-👉 If you find any missed resources (paper/code) or errors, please feel free to open an issue or make a pull request 🫡.
+👉 If you find any missed resources (paper / code / dataset / tool) or errors, please feel free to open an issue or make a pull request 🫡.

 👉 Please consider giving this repository a star ⭐ if you find it helpful!